LudeeD/nota/README.md

 Simple text files, with a litle bit of tooling around for the extra producivity

+**Very early state in the project, not ready in any way shape or form xD**

+# Features

+- Basic note management (create, update list, search)
+- Linking and Reverse Linking of notes
+- Export to other formats

 # Install

 - Download the binary